 Understanding copyright for educators

 Because copyright is governed by national legislation, it can vary significantly from location to location.
 As such, it is important that anyone working with copyright materials must be aware of the laws that apply to their specific country.
-Although there are notable differences in national copyright laws, there are some similarities that stand out – particularly when it comes to certain exemptions in teaching situations.
+Although there are notable differences in national copyright laws, there are some similarities that stand out – particularly when it comes to certain exemptions in educational situations.

 Copying materials for use in an educational situation can run afoul of copyright laws in many countries.

-The basic principle for copyright is that, unless official permission has been obtained or use meets guidelines for exceptions to the legislation, no one but the owner of a work may reproduce or communicate it to the public.
+The basic principle for copyright is that, unless official permission has been obtained or use meets guidelines for educational exceptions within the legislation, no one but the owner of a work may reproduce or communicate it to the public.
 In the case of educational uses, this is covered by either fair dealing (Commonwealth countries) or fair use (United States).

 Such an instance is quite noteworthy in Australia.
 In the 1975 ruling of the University of NSW v.
 Moorhouse, the High Court of Australia found that the university itself was liable for a student’s copying of a short story protected by copyright.
 By not adequately informing students about intellectual property obligations in the library, the school had authorised the infringement in violation of the Copyright Act 1968.